What is ‘lining’?

 Amongst the many interesting queries we receive from clients, there is one that attracts much curiosity; what does ‘lining a painting’ mean?

-For many people eager to learn more about art conservation, lining understandably is a subject of much interest.
 When conservators discuss lining a painting, they are referencing the addition of a second canvas to a weakened original, to provide reinforcement and stability to an artwork.

-The practice of lining was very common in the past, and was also widely known as ‘re-lining’.
-Contemporary conservators now take a different approach, and intervene by lining only when it is wholly necessary.
+The practice of lining was very common in the past and was also widely known as ‘re-lining’.
+Contemporary conservators now take a different approach and intervene by lining only when it is wholly necessary.

 Why is lining needed?

 When the structural integrity of an artwork is compromised, the most appropriate course of action to be taken can be by lining the painting.

 The most common causes of lining includes tears and deterioration of the original canvas.

 If artwork is severely torn or a large hole is made, conservators will assess what the most suitable method for a seamless repair will be.
 For small tears, a thread-to-thread repair will be sufficient and provide full stabilisation.
 In other cases where the tear or damage covers a large proportion of the painting, lining may be the most appropriate option.
 This will fully restore the structural stability that the painting has been lacking by providing comprehensive support.

 In the photographs below, the painting has a large tear that has been previously poorly repaired and had large patches placed over the back.
 It is lacking the necessary support and structure an artwork of its size requires.

 Many artworks of a certain age will suffer from some deterioration of the original canvas in their lifetime.
 This may be due to accidental damage, mistreatment or the ageing effects of the canvas and materials that have been used.